Formula E: Spark-Renault SRT_01E ("Gen1 Car")

 For the first four seasons, an electric racing car built by Spark Racing Technology, called the Spark-Renault SRT 01E, was used.
 The chassis was designed by Dallara, a battery system was created by Williams Advanced Engineering and a Hewland five-speed gearbox was used.
 Michelin was the official tyre supplier.
 For the first season, 42 electric cars were ordered by the series.
 4 cars were made available to each of the 10 teams and 2 cars were kept for testing purposes.

-This first Formula E car had a power of at least 250 hp.
+This first Formula E car had a peak power of 250 kW.
 The car was able to accelerate from 0 to 100 kph in 3 seconds, with a maximum speed of 225 kph.
-The generators used to re-charge the batteries are powered by glycerine, a by-product of bio-diesel production.
+The generators used to re-charge the batteries are powered by glycerine, a byproduct of biodiesel production.

 In the first season, all teams used an electric motor developed by McLaren (the same as that used in its P1 supercar).
-But since the second season, powertrain manufacturers could build their own electric motor, inverter, gearbox and cooling system although the chassis and battery stayed the same.
+But since the second season, powertrain manufacturers could build their own electric motor, inverter, gearbox and cooling system while using the same spec chassis and battery.
 There were nine manufacturers creating powertrains for the 2016–17 season: ABT Schaeffler, Andretti Technologies, DS-Virgin, Jaguar, Mahindra, NextEV TCR, Penske, Renault, and Venturi.

+For Season 1, peak power output was 200 kW and limited to 150 kW in race conditions, which was increased to 170 kW for Season 2.
+In Season 3, the battery pack was upgraded which allowed the peak power to increase to 250 kW and the peak regeneration rate to increase by 50 kW to 150 kW, while overall pack weight was reduced by 8 kg despite the weight of the battery cells increasing by 30 kg to 230 kg.
+Additionally, the Michelin tyres were updated to reduce rolling resistance and weight while also improving tyre warmup time, and the front wing was updated to improve both aesthetics and durability.
+For Season 4, the race power limit was raised again to 180 kW.